Develop your mathematical and statistical skills and prepare for a career in quantitative business analysis.

-Core modules in Year 2 introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
-You'll also choose one option module, which will give you a deeper understanding of how businesses operate.
+Your modules in Year 2 introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
+You'll gain a deeper understanding of how businesses operate.

 A year in industry gives you the opportunity to apply your academic learning to a real-life business.
 The average salary for placements in 2019/20 was £17,000, ranging from £14,800 to £21,500.

 Our dedicated Placements Office advertise hundreds of vacancies each year.
 You can find placements in all sorts of industries, all over the world.
 If you have an idea of where you'd like to work, our team can help you find and apply for a suitable position.
 In recent years placements have included: